awsdocs/ec2-image-builder-user-guide/doc_source/manage-infra-config.md

 + The VPC, subnet, and security groups for your pipeline's build and test instances\.
 + The Amazon S3 location where Image Builder stores application logs from your build and testing\.
 If you configure logging, the instance profile specified in your infrastructure configuration must have `s3:PutObject` permissions for the target bucket \(`arn:aws:s3:::BucketName/*`\)\.
 + An Amazon EC2 key pair that allows you to log on to your instance to troubleshoot if your build fails and you set `terminateInstanceOnFailure` to `false`\.
-+ An SNS topic to which Image Builder sends event notifications\.
++ An SNS topic where Image Builder sends event notifications\.
+For more information about how Image Builder integrates with Amazon SNS, see [Amazon Simple Notification Service](ibhow-integrations.md#integ-sns)\.
 **Note**
-If your SNS topic is encrypted, the key that is used to encrypt the SNS topic must reside in the account that the Image Builder service runs under\.
-Image Builder is unable to send notifications to SNS topics that are encrypted using keys from other accounts\.
+If your SNS topic is encrypted, the key that encrypts this topic must reside in the account where the Image Builder service runs\.
+Image Builder can't send notifications to SNS topics that are encrypted with keys from other accounts\.
-Image Builder requires the permissions `kms:Decrypt` and `kms:GenerateDataKey` to be granted for the service-linked role [AWSServiceRoleForImageBuilder](image-builder-service-linked-role.md) via the KMS key policy.
-For more information, see [Enable compatibility between event sources from AWS services and encrypted topics](https://docs.aws.amazon.com/sns/latest/dg/sns-key-management.html#compatibility-with-aws-services)

 You can create and manage infrastructure configurations using the Image Builder console, through the Image Builder API, or with imagebuilder commands in the AWS CLI\.